Your website is your online home.

 Much like a real-life house, websites need maintenance.
 They need to be cared for or else they can fall into such a state of disrepair that it might be better to demolish it and start over.

 You may only need to make a few quick fixes here and there.
-But if your website hasn't had some love in a while, it might need a redesign to get you started off on the right track again.
+But if your website hasn't had been updated and maintained in a while, you may want to invest in a redesign to get you started off on the right track again.

 4. Is your site mobile-friendly?

 Have you ever seen a welcome mat with "hello" on one side and "goodbye" on the other?

 Generally you're supposed to place the welcome mat where visitors see the "hello" side, but maybe you want your visitors to turn right around and leave.

 A mobile-friendly website puts a nice welcome mat out for everyone, no matter what device they use to view your content.
 With more and more people using mobile devices, having a mobile-friendly website is even more important than having a big, beautiful desktop version.

 Do you want to roll out the welcome mat to everyone or do you want to lose out on potential sales?
 If your site isn't currently mobile-friendly, you may need a redesign.